sergiotaborda/lense-lang/docs/content/containerLiterals.md

 ~~~~

-Records are a fundamental type in Lense and can be used to initialize other types like so
+This syntax takes us full circle to the initializer concept discussed at the beginning.
+We can now use records to initialize other types like so:

 ~~~~brush: lense
 var Address address = new Address {